Boriel777/Boriel777/README.md

-- 👋 Hi, I’m @Boriel777
+- 👋 Hi, I’m Dali ( @Boriel777 )
-  I'm a Web- & Graphic Designer and Brand Specialist
+- I'm a Web- & Graphic Designer and Brand Specialist
 - 👀 I’m interested in Story driven Branding solutions that connect on a human level
 - 🌱 I’m currently learning Frontend Development
 - 📫 How to reach me: office@boriel-designs.com